pimatic/pimatic-shell-execute/README.md

     }

-If the `getStateCommand` option is set and the `interval` option is set to a value greater than 0, the `getStateCommmand` is executed in this ms interval to update the state of the switch.
+If the `getStateCommand` option is set and the `interval` option is set to a value greater than 0, the `getStateCommand` is executed in this ms interval to update the state of the switch.

 ### ShellSensor Device

-You can define a sensor whose attribute gets updated with the output of shell command:
+You can define a sensor device with an attribute which gets updated with the output of shell command:

     {
       "id": "temperature",